 For September 2020 entry: in order to take advantage of new approaches to learning and teaching we regularly review all of our courses.
 The Nursing and Midwifery Council (NMC) has also published new requirements for midwifery education and our course curriculum is being reviewed to align to these.
 We will update this page in May 2020 to give you full information about what we will be offering once the review process has concluded.

 Next start date:

 September 2020, September 2021

-Bournemouth University, Lansdowne Campus, St Mary's Community Health Campus, Portsmouth (please only apply for one)
+Bournemouth University, Lansdowne Campus, or St Mary's Community Health Campus, Portsmouth (please only apply for one)

 3 years, including mandatory placements

 Nursing & Midwifery Council

-A Level: Biology, Chemistry, Human Biology, Physics, Psychology, Sociology.
+September 2020 entry: A Level: Biology, Chemistry, Human Biology, Physics, Psychology, Sociology.
 BTEC: Health & Social Care, Health & Social Care (Health Studies).
 Additional subjects accepted for September 2021 - see full entry requirements.

-For September 2020 entry: 128 - 144 tariff points to include a minimum of 2 A-levels or equivalent including 32 points in a required subject.
+For September 2020 and September 2021 entry: 128 - 144 tariff points to include a minimum of 2 A-levels or equivalent including 32 points in a required subject.
 BTEC Extended Diploma of DDM in a required subject.